Temple Shalom By-Laws

 11.0 Duties of Officers and Board members

-11.1 Every Officer and Board member shall perform the duties and discharge the responsibilities set forth in the By-Laws.
+11.1 Every Officer and Board member shall perform the duties and discharge the responsibilities set forth in the By-Laws and comply with the Ontario Not-for-Profit Corporations Act, 2010 .

 11.2 The President, or in the President’s absence, the Vice-President, shall: